tringi/win32-hub-events/README.md

 will either:

 a) release exactly one (when the event is auto-reset) waiting thread, or
-b) any number waiting threads any number of times (when the event is manual-reset) until [ResetEvent](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-resetevent) is called.
+b) some number waiting threads some number of times (when the event is manual-reset) until [ResetEvent](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-resetevent) is called.

 The [PulseEvent](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-pulseevent) attempts